Davide64-dev/FEUP_FSI_CTF/LOGBOOK13.md

-# LOGBOOK13 - Sniffing and Spoofing
+# LOGBOOK 13 - Sniffing and Spoofing

 This week's focus was on understanding mechanisms for monitoring and manipulating network traffic.